Everyone may have this issue, especially when beginning to use Raspberry Pi.

 All new Raspberry Pi are tested when they leave the factory, so there is almost no chance that the reason for not booting comes from a defective component (if new at least).

-A Raspberry Pi can be broken (power issue or drop for example), but in this case, you know what you have to do.
+However, a Raspberry Pi can be broken (typically an electrical problem or a fall), but in that case you know what you have to do.

 Remove almost everything

-Ok, here is the last thing you can try if you suspect a hardware issue:
+Ok, here is the ultimate solution you can try if you suspect a hardware issue and none of th previous solutions worked:

 - Unplug everything (power, video, USB, SD card, HAT, etc.).